Johnson Wagner

-Montford Johnson Wagner (born March 23, 1980) is an American professional golfer who plays on the PGA Tour.
+Montford Johnson Wagner (born March 23, 1980) is an American professional golfer and golf analyst who played on the PGA Tour and Korn Ferry Tour between 2003 and 2022.

 Early years and amateur career

 Wagner was born in Amarillo, Texas and grew up in upstate New York, where his father taught computer sciences at the United States Military Academy at West Point.
 He caddied for three summers at Hudson National in Westchester County, New York.

-Wagner attended Virginia Tech, where he was a member of the golf team.
+Wagner attended Virginia Tech, where he was a golf team member.
 He was a two-time All-Big East Conference selection and individual medalist at the 2002 Big East Conference Championship.
 He met his wife, Katie, at Virginia Tech; she was a player on the women's soccer team.
 Wagner earned a spot in the Virginia Tech Sports Hall of Fame.